 Hi, amigos!
 Have you ever gone back to a place and started wondering why you hadn’t been there sooner?
 That’s exactly what happened to me a few weeks ago when I visited the city of Cordoba, in Mexico’s magical Veracruz province.
-It was the first time I was visiting in 10 years, and the thing I feel sorry about is not having gone back sooner.
+It was the first time I was visiting in 10 years, and I truly feel I should’ve gone back sooner.

 Cordoba is a big and busy city, nestled on the skirts of the formidable Eastern Sierra Madre mountain range.
-It is surrounded by lush tropical rainforest and it is always warm and humid there.
-For some reason, places like Cordoba always have a lively, party-like atmosphere, and you will find it easy to kick back and have some fun even if nothing is going on.
+It is surrounded by lush tropical rainforest and it’s always warm and humid there.
+For some reason, places like Cordoba always have a lively, party-like atmosphere, and you’ll find it easy to kick back and have some fun even if nothing is going on.
 In fact, you’ll feel that way all over Veracruz.

 The City of 30 Gentlemen

 Cordoba soon became the center of trade in the region, and so it grew and prospered.
-Even today, it is home to large companies and industries, but it hasn’t lost the old colonial charm of the original Spanish city.
+Even today, it’s home to large companies and industries, but it hasn’t lost the old colonial charm of the original Spanish city.